Eleanor Sherman Thackara

 Eleanor Mary Sherman Thackara (1859–1915), is most known as the daughter of Gen. William Tecumseh Sherman of American Civil War fame and his wife, Ellen Ewing Sherman.
 Married to a diplomat, she spent a good deal of her time in Europe.

 Early life

 Childhood

-Known as "Ellie" in the correspondence between her and her father, she was one of eight children, but little is known about her childhood.
-Her mother was a cousin of Mother Angela Gillespie, directress of St. Mary's Academy in South Bend, Indiana.
+Known as Ellie, she was one of eight children.
+She grew up during the Civil War.
+Her mother, Ellen Ewing Sherman, was a cousin of Mother Angela Gillespie, directress of St. Mary's Academy in South Bend, Indiana.
 In 1864, Ellen Sherman took up temporary residence in South Bend, in order to have her young children educated at St. Mary's and Notre Dame du Lac.

 In 1879 and at the age of 20, Thackara met Alexander Montgomery Thackara in Washington, D. C. The two began a courtship that lasted a year before their marriage on May 5, 1880, at her parents' home in Washington, D.C.